-1. Park the vehicle on a flat, level surface.
+1. Park the car on a flat horizontal surface.

-3. The engine is running at idle.
-Shift manually through all ranges of the transaxle assembly and return back to PARK (PARKING).
-Leave the engine to run at idle.
+3. The engine is idling.
+Manually shift through all gear ranges of the gearbox with the final drive assembly and return back to the PARK position.
+Leave the engine idling.

-4. Unscrew the bolt of the transmission fluid level indicator.
+4. Loosen the transmission fluid level indicator mounting bolt.

-6. Wipe off all traces of transmission fluid from the gauge.
+6. Wipe all traces of transmission fluid from the indicator.

-7. Insert pointer into transaxle assembly until fully seated.
+7. Insert the pointer into the gearbox with the final drive assembly until it is fully seated.

-Important: Checking the transmission fluid level at abnormal temperatures may give an incorrect reading.
-The transmission fluid expands when heated.
+Important: Checking the transmission fluid level at abnormal temperatures may give an incorrect measurement value.
+Transmission fluid expands when heated.

-8. Remove the pointer and check the level and condition of the liquid on the pointer:
+8. Remove the indicator and check the level and condition of the fluid on the indicator:

 - Transmission fluid level at normal operating temperature (1).